bruceravel/BLA-XANES/doc/metis/files.rst

    :target: ../_images/pt_rxes_3.png
    :align: center

-   A Pt RXES image at the end of the image sequence.
+   A Pt VRXES image at the end of the image sequence.
 Here the elastic signal is again easily distinguished form the fluorescence signal.
    The mask processing chore is to reject the fluorescence portion and retain the elastic portion.